 However, using a pulse oximeter should ALWAYS be in conjunction with your own clinical judgement, whether an experienced, fully trained Medical Practitioner or a private individual checking your own “sats”.

 In this day and age, many of us take technology for granted and it is tempting to put our faith in it 100%.
-We can’t think of any completely fault-free device available in the 21st Century; after all, if nothing broke down, many domestic appliance technicians, garage mechanics and computer helpdesk staff would all be out of a job!
+However, we can’t think of any "completely fault-free device" that is available in the 21st Century; after all, if nothing broke down, many domestic appliance technicians, garage mechanics and computer helpdesk staff would all be out of a job...!

 Also, in some situations a pulse oximeter reading may not be accurate, including but not limited to the following:

 - Reduced peripheral pulsatile blood flow.
 Perhaps caused by peripheral vasoconstriction (hypovolaemia, severe hypotension, cold, cardiac failure, some cardiac arrhythmias) or peripheral vascular disease.
 These result in an inadequate signal for analysis.

 - Venous congestion of an arm or leg may affect readings, as can a badly positioned sensor.
 If the readings are lower than expected it is always worth re-positioning the probe.
 In general, however, if the pulse strength indicator or bargraph is good, then the reading should be accurate.

 - Bright overhead lights, such as in an operating theatre, may interfere with the sensors ability to read the red or infrared light correctly and cause the oximeter to be inaccurate.

 - Shivering or significant, repeated movement of the sensor may cause difficulties in picking up an adequate signal.

 - Pulse oximetry struggles to distinguish between different forms of haemoglobin, such as carbo-xyhaemoglobin (haemoglobin combined with carbon monoxide) and methaemoglobin, and can prevent the oximeter working accurately.